MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy setting, the user can run scriptlets.

-- If you disable this policy setting, the user cannot run scriptlets.
+- If you disable this policy setting, the user can't run scriptlets.

-- If you do not configure this policy setting, the user can enable or disable scriptlets.
+- If you don't configure this policy setting, the user can enable or disable scriptlets.
 <!-- InternetZoneAllowScriptlets-Description-End -->

 <!-- InternetZoneAllowScriptlets-Editable-Begin -->